cNorspang/ASTEPWikiBak/databases/DB2/transportation_network.md

 | source_id       | INTEGER   | Unique identier in the source      |
 | geom            | REFERENCE | Contains the geometry, created by postgis |

-The current `sources` are:
+The current `source` values are:
 [vejman.dk](http://vejman.dk)

 The `geom` attribute is created by the `postgis` extension of the `postgresql` database, and makes it possible to save spatial data.

 ### municipality

 The table `municipality` represents the administrative and regional entity that manages and contains all the road infrastructure.
+Be aware that roads owned by the state are in fact managed/contained by the administrative entity "Vejdirektoratet" in the real world, but that this information has been omitted due to it being found irrelevant.

 | **Column Name** | **Type** | Explanation                             |
 | --------------- | -------- | ----------------------------             |